 If your dog is diabetic or pregnant tell your veterinarian before they prescribe this glucocorticoid.
 Also, inform the vet if you know that your dog has a bad or weak liver because this organ plays a key role in the use of Prednisone.

-Always allow your vet to determine the proper dose when it comes to such a powerful drug.
-In case you are curious the generally accepted dosage is 1 to 3 milligrams per pound of your dog’s body weight.
+Allow your vet to determine the proper dose when it comes to such a powerful drug.
+The generally accepted dosage is 0.1 to 0.3 milligrams per pound of your dog’s body weight.
 If your dog is prescribed a stronger dose please post your experience in the comment section further down the page.

 Follow their instructions closely for your dog’s sake.
 Do not to miss a dose and even the time of day, pill time, should be closely adhered to for the best results.